 How can trainers and coaches make their e-learning more successful with gamification?
 Alexandra Nagy from Kunde 21 virtually climbed a mountain with participants in her online course on customer experience.
-In the article, you will learn how she playfully led her course participants to success with "Reach The Top".
+In the article, you'll learn how she led her course participants to success playfully with "Reach The Top".

-Many have different ideas about gamification: many directly think of virtual reality and similar concepts.
-However, gamification essentially means one thing – increasing motivation and thus the learning progress of course participants through the fun factor.
-You don’t need high-tech devices for that!
+Many have different ideas about gamification: Many immediately think of virtual reality and the like.
+However, gamification actually means one thing – to enhance the motivation and, therefore, the learning progress of course participants through the fun factor.
+No high-tech devices are needed for this!
 Even simple playful elements make your course more exciting and interactive.
-This way, your gamification course appeals to a wide customer segment and motivates participants to successfully complete the online course!
+This way, your gamification course appeals to a broad customer segment and motivates participants to successfully complete the online course!

 Customer Orientation in the 21st Century

-The company Kunde 21 advises businesses in Austria – as the name suggests, with a strong customer orientation.
-Since 2019, Kunde 21 has been working with blink.it to offer its clients maximum learning transfer.
-The term customer experience (CX) describes the path companies take to align themselves with the needs of customers in the 21st century.
+The company Kunde 21 advises businesses in Austria – as the name suggests, with a strong customer focus.
+Since 2019, Kunde 21 has been working with blink. it to provide its clients with maximum learning transfer.
+The term Customer Experience (CX) describes the path businesses take to align themselves with the needs of customers in the 21st century.

 Managing Director Alexandra Nagy told us more about the Customer Experience (CX) Challenge in an interview.
-This took place over the entire past year and followed the motto "Climbing the CX Mountain Together".
-Alexandra Nagy combined storytelling and gamification in her blink.it course.
-Thus, she "traveled" collectively with her course participants on the mountain.
+This took place over the entire last year and pursued the motto “Climbing the CX Mountain Together.”
+Alexandra Nagy connected storytelling and gamification in her blink.it course.
+Thus, she virtually “hiked” up the mountain together with her course participants.

-About the Person: Alexandra Nagy is the managing partner of Kunde 21 GmbH and the managing director of the Communications Hub Austria.
+About the person: Alexandra Nagy is the Managing Partner of Kunde 21 GmbH and Managing Director of Communications Hub Austria.
 She has been active in the management industry for over twenty years and has helped build various international brands and companies.
-Her work specializes in customer experience and customer centricity.
+In her work, she has specialized in customer experience and customer centricity.

 Playfully Climbing the Mountain of Customer Experience